Jump to main content

 4. Revise or retire the model.
 As new observations and data are gathered, the model may need to be revised or retired altogether in favor of a new model.

 In this science project, you will build a simple model of how cancer develops using data from published scientific papers and basic arithmetic (addition, subtraction, multiplication, and division).
-You will use the model to compare how many cell cycles it takes for cancer to develop with and without additional genetic and environmental factors.
-You will compare the information from your simple model with real-world data to see if it is valid or not.
+You will use the model to compare how many cell cycles of mutated cells it takes for cancer to develop with and without additional genetic and environmental factors.
+Then, you will compare the information from your simple model with real-world data to see if your model represents what occurs in everyday life.

 Terms and Concepts